Nu Underground : One week in Chengdu, Sichuan

 So there I was, dumped back into the humid, sweaty city I so deeply missed.
 A trip to see about capturing what's new.
 With China changing at the speed of light, it shifts and molds their scenes, for better or worse.
 There's a newer player in town, aptly named NU SPACE, and it began right after I last visited.
 It's a performance space, a separate gallery and store, a cafe.
 Impressively large in scope, and extremely well executed.
 Soundproof doors help keep noise complaints down on the live-house side.
 The weekend I booked my trip, they just so happen to be holding a three day music and art festival.
 I had no idea it would remind me so much of my favorite street ragers in Chicago.

 A mere 3 hour flight from up north, I arrived mid day, bolted to my hotel, and jumped right into things.
 Arriving at the end of the first day, a hip-hop group, CDC, or 成都说唱会馆 Chengdu Rap House, that rapped in the local Sichuanese dialect closed out the kick-off day.
 The setup was DJ stages on one end, a street lined with arts and craft tables, merchandise, beer.
 It ended with a large main stage outside.
 The NU SPACE crew didn't stop there, as each day was peppered with electronic acts in the main venue's main performance room.
 It's basic, but potent.
 A rectangle outfitted with surprisingly great sound.
 My main objective was to scope the layout for tomorrow.
-So wonderful it was to meet the inspiring Kristen, an Australian born creative who runs a media outlet called Kiwese.
+So wonderful it was to meet the inspiring Kristen, a New Zealand born creative who runs a media outlet called Kiwese.
 We met and first spoke purely on the internet during that first run at China in 2013, so putting an actual face to the name 3 years later was really special.
 She was a big help in fundraising Episode One.
 Kristen curated the lineups for all stages at this years festival.
 No easy feat.

 Day two, I woke up exhausted.
 It seems my body has atrophied a bit on the festival running end, despite intense exercise.
 It's a different muscle group and layer of activity, really.
 Never underestimate humidity, as well.
 Though it's October, Chengdu is still quite warm and sticky.
 I'm being accompanied all week by a friend from Shenyang who now lives on the outskirts of Chengdu.
 We eat some Sichuan dumplings, Hue Guo Rou, and Mapo Dofu for lunch.
 A pretty classic first meal.
 The flavors kick my mouth even though I had been waiting to embrace them.
 I welcome it.